Telemetry2U IoT Platform Documentation

 - Alerts Admin - Gives users access to add, edit or delete their own E-Mail, SMS and Voice Alerts on any node that the company administrator has given them access to.

 - All Nodes - This will make every node linked to the company availible on that user's account.
+Alternatively, each node can be allocated individually under the Node Access Controls section at the bottom of the page.

 - Audit Admin - Allows the user to create, edit or delete Audit Reports that are made available to all users within the company.